Imitative Planning using Conditional Normalizing Flow: Related Work

-\textbf{Inverse Reinforcement Learning} Inverse Reinforcement Learning (IRL) based approaches have been used to learn the motion planning cost functions (reward functions), removing the need for hand constructing cost surfaces to drive behavior.
-Since being proposed for the first time for autonomous driving~\citep{abbeel2004irl}, IRL has been used for motion planning in \citep{sun2018hirl, you2019rlirl} and \citep{levine2012ioc}.
+\textbf{Inverse Reinforcement Learning} Inverse Reinforcement Learning (IRL) based approaches have been used to learn the motion planning cost functions (alternatively reward functions), removing the need for hand constructing cost functions for autonomous driving.
+IRL's early application in autonomous driving stems from~\cite{abbeel2004irl}.
+Since then, IRL has been used for motion planning in \cite{sun2018hirl, you2019rlirl} and \cite{levine2012ioc}.
 Most of these approaches use IRL to make discrete decisions (pass, yield, etc.) and operate in very specific simulated scenarios with significantly smaller feature space than the real world.
-IRL methods like ~\citep{ziebart2008maximum,fu2017learning} require access to a simulator for extracting the cost functions.
+IRL methods like ~\cite{ziebart2008maximum,fu2017learning} require access to a simulator for extracting the cost functions.
 Since it is infeasible to let the AV explore in the real world, the use of a simulator is required, and simulator inaccuracy can further lead to sim-to-real transfer issues.